What is Bounce Protection?

 What do I have to do to get Bounce Protection on my account?

-Absolutely nothing!
-If you have a checking account with First Neighborhood Bank, your designated Bounce Protection limit is automatically assigned to your account to cover checks, teller withdrawals, automatic payment (ACH) transactions, or recurring debit card payments.
+You can Opt In for this program at account opening.
+New accounts have a 60 day waiting period and must be in good standing before Bounce Protection is applied to the account.
 To receive Bounce Protection on debit card transactions and ATM withdrawals/transfers, you must Opt In by completing the proper form.
 As long as you keep your account in good standing, you can enjoy this extra feature on your account.
-New accounts have a 60 day waiting period before Bounce Protection is applied to the account.

 You may Opt In or Opt Out of this privilege at any time, but you are responsible for any overdrawn balances at the time of opting out.
 If you would like to have this service added to or removed from your account, please call 304.927.1750 or 304.485.7641.